-Most recently, as deputy editor for accountability and engagement, Stamper oversaw publication of a three-part series called Harvesting Tax Breaks.
+As deputy editor for accountability and engagement, Stamper oversaw publication of a three-part series in 2016 called Harvesting Tax Breaks.
 The investigation found that a tax break intended to save productive farms for future generations instead often winds up benefiting developers or the owners of suburban homes surrounded by vast lawns.
-The series sparked immediate reforms in Lexington and was awarded a 2016 McClatchy President’s Award.
+The series sparked immediate reforms in Lexington and was awarded a McClatchy President’s Award.

 Stamper lives in Lexington with his wife and two children.